Community Action Council

 The standing members of the CAC include leaders in the greater Boston African American community, HOPE registry participants, and collaborative partners from Boston community agencies.

-BU ADC CAC members are invited to participate as indicated to present new research studies, discuss recruitment strategies, report research findings, and provide education or feedback on specific initiatives.
+BU ADRC CAC members are invited to participate as indicated to present new research studies, discuss recruitment strategies, report research findings, and provide education or feedback on specific initiatives.